 If you are considering going to law school, taking the LSAT is a given.
 Perhaps the most important test that you will take up to this point in your life is on the horizon.
-Preparation is key for this teachable test.
-Knowing what to expect can help you be ready for everything the LSAT throws at you.
+Knowing how to study for the LSAT and what to expect can help you be ready for everything the exam throws at you.

 Below, I’ve answered some of the most important questions students should be asking.